Lavender-Perry/muino/readme.md

 If you did not connect everything to match `compile_settings.hpp`, you should edit `compile_settings.hpp` to match how you connected everything.

-If you have questions, please ask in issue #1.
+If you have questions, please make a new issue.

 ## Uploading the code